 Starting university can be both stressful and exciting.
-Partying with friends and new acquaintances is a lot of fun and a big part of university life, but it’s best to do it responsibly.
-Students can have fun in these environments without putting themselves at risk.
+Partying with friends and new acquaintances is a lot of fun and a big part of university life.

 - Trust your gut feeling.

 - If you are going to drink alcohol, eat a meal first, and ensure that there is plenty of water available to drink between drinks.

 - Tell a friend or family member where you will be and how they can contact you.

 - Agree with your friends beforehand as to who will be the designated driver, and agree to arrive and leave together as a group.
 Should this change, be sure to inform your friends where you are.